themexpert/onepager/readme.txt

 == Changelog ==
+= 2.0.1 =
+- New: Nav Scrollspy added with active nav when section apear on viewport
+- New: Corporate landing page 1
+- New: Link picker
+- New: Media picker
+- Update : Text input style update
+- Fix: Contact, Slider and other blcoks PHP error

 = 2.0.0 =
 - [New] Brand new UI
 - [New] All blcoks re-writen from scratch with new framework